pchain-org/pchain-guide/pchaindoc/source/introduction/tokenswap.rst

 1. Update PCHAIN Wallet to the latest version 1.0.4.
 Click `here <https://github.com/pchain-org/wallet/releases/edit/v1.0.4>`_ to download PIwallet.
 2. Ensure that you keep the private key or keystore file of the ERC20 PI address well.
 3. Ensure there is a minimum amount of ETH in your ERC20 PI address to cover the gas fee.
-4. After you send the swap transaction, you will receive your native PI in **1~2 bussiness days**.
+4. After you send the swap transaction, you will receive your native PI within **2 bussiness days** at most.

 Step 1: Open the PIwallet and click ‘Token Swap’ tab.